-Whether you are unemployed, lack access to health care at work, or are considering—or are forced into—early retirement, getting to know your options through newly created federal or state-run health care exchanges is time well spent.
+Whether you are unemployed, lack access to health care at work, or are considering—or are forced into—early retirement, getting to know your options through federal or state-run health care exchanges is time well spent.1

-“Think of it as one-stop shopping for your family’s health insurance,” says Jeff Munn, vice president of benefit policy development at Fidelity Investments.
-“Health care exchanges centralize information, allowing you to compare health insurance plans, determine any subsidies that might reduce your premiums, and then pick a plan that’s right for your family.”
+"If you're too young to enroll in Medicare or don't have access to employer-sponsored health care, you'll need to find health insurance—or you'll face a penalty," says Robert Kennedy, senior vice president for Fidelity Benefits Consulting.
+"Health care exchanges centralize information, allowing you to compare health insurance plans, determine any subsidies that might reduce your premiums, and then pick a plan that's right for your family."

-If you’re unsure of how the Health Insurance Marketplace is designed to work, or if you’re simply curious about how these exchanges could help you, consider these six key questions:
+If you're unsure of how the Health Insurance Marketplace is designed to work, or if you're simply curious about how these exchanges could help you, consider these 6 key questions:

 The public exchanges were generally designed to help those who don't have health care coverage—or those who have health insurance but whose coverage doesn't meet the Affordable Care Act's (ACA's) requirements—find health coverage that fits their needs.
 But anyone, regardless of current coverage status, can use the public health care exchanges to shop for insurance.

-How much you’ll pay for coverage depends on a variety of factors, including income, family size, and the plan you select.
-You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to, because most employers pay part of the premiums, and many have negotiated with health care providers to lower costs.
-As of 2013, more than 64% of the population was covered by employer-based health care plans, according to the U.S. Census Bureau.
+How much you'll pay for coverage depends on a variety of factors, including income, family size, and the plan you select.
+You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to, because most employers pay part of the premiums, and many have negotiated lower costs with health care providers.
+As of 2015, 56% of the U.S. population was covered by employer-based health care plans, according to the U.S. Census Bureau.

-There’s a lot that goes into determining your total health care cost.
-Beyond your monthly insurance premiums, your health care dollars can be broken down into three buckets: deductibles, copayments, and out-of-pocket (OOP) expenses.
+There's a lot that goes into determining your total health care cost.
+Beyond your monthly insurance premiums, your health care dollars can be broken down into 4 buckets: deductibles, copayments, coinsurance, and out-of-pocket (OOP) expenses.

 - Deductibles: The amount of money you typically pay out of your own pocket for covered health services before your insurance benefits begin to pay.

-- Copayments and coinsurance: After you reach your deductible, you will then pay a percentage (10%, 20%, 30%, or 40%) for medical services known as a coinsurance payment.
+- Coinsurance: After you reach your deductible, you will then pay a percentage (10%, 20%, 30%, or 40%) for medical services known as a coinsurance payment.

 - Out-of-pocket: The amount you pay out of your personal savings for covered medical services.
 This includes your deductible and coinsurance amounts.
 If you have high OOP expenses in a given year and hit the maximum, your insurance company then pays 100% of your covered services after you hit the maximum for the year.

-Open enrollment in the marketplace for each year typically begins in early November and closes at the end of the following January.
+Open enrollment for coverage beginning in January of 2018 begins November 1, 2017, and will run through December 15, 2017.
 Unless you have a qualifying life event—such as moving to a different state, or a divorce or the birth of a child—you must wait until the next open enrollment period in the fall if you do not enroll by the deadline or if you want to change your plan.

 To get started, applicants need to provide their Social Security number and information about their income and household size.
 Once they enroll, the exchange sends the person's information to the insurance carrier.
 Insurance companies are no longer allowed to exclude applicants based on preexisting conditions, so they don't need as much personal medical information as they used to, although you will need to provide information about your smoking habits.